-Umm Al-Qura University is one of the earliest universities in Saudi Arabia, as its kernel, i.e., the College of Shari`ah (Islamic Law), was established by virtue of the Royal Decree issued by the King Abdul Aziz Bin Abdul Rahman Al-Saud in 1369 A.H.
-Hence, it had become the first institution for university education to be established in Saudi Arabia, later Umm Al-Qura University.
-On 28/9/1401AH, Royal Decree No. 39, based on the cabinet's decision No. 190 dated 19/9/1401 AH regarding the University system, was issued to rename the university as "Umm Al-Qura University".
+Umm Al-Qura University is one of the earliest universities in Saudi Arabia, as its kernel, i.e., the College of Shari`ah (Islamic Law), later known as Umm Al-Qura University, was established by virtue of the Royal Decree issued by King Abdul-Aziz bin Abdul-Rahman Al-Saud in 1369 A.H.
+Hence, it became the first institution for university education to be established in Saudi Arabia, later Umm Al-Qura University.
+On 28/9/1401 A.H., the Royal Decree No. 39, based on the cabinet's decision No. 190 dated 19/9/1401 A.H. regarding the university system, was issued to rename the university as "Umm Al-Qura University".

-Then, different colleges started to exist, when the department of Da'wa proposed the establishment of a college under the title "College of Da'wa and Usul-ud-Din", in its meeting held on 24 Jumada II, 1397 AH.
-The proposal was submitted to the boards in concern.
-On 21/12/1401AH, the Royal Decree No. 27278/32/3 was issued for the inauguration of the College of Da'wa and Usul-ud-Din.
-This college is considered as an extension of the two ancient colleges: College of Shari`ah and Islamic Studies, and College of Education along its Arabic Language Institute, collectively "College of Da'wa and Usul-ud-Din."
+Different colleges then started to exist when the Department of Da`wah proposed the establishment of a college under the title: "College of Da`wah and Usul-ud-Din", in its meeting held on 24 Jumada II, 1397 AH.
+The proposal was submitted to the concerned boards.
+On 21/12/1401 A.H., the Royal Decree No. 27278/32/3 was issued for the inauguration of the College of Da`wah and Usul-ud-Din.
+This college is considered as an extension of the two older colleges: the College of Shari`ah and Islamic Studies and the College of Education, along with its Arabic Language Institute, the college then collectively being called: "College of Da`wah and Usul-ud-Din".